 - Be available to work 15-20 hours per week, Monday to Friday for the duration of the contract (including non-teaching periods).

-Duration: The next intake will be for 3, 6 and 9 month internships commencing in April 2020.
+Duration: The next intake will be for internships commencing August 2020.

 Pay level: All internships are paid at UOM 4 level.